Coronavirus digest: Sydney extends lockdown by four weeks | DW | 28.07.2021

 What was supposed to be a quick lockdown for the city of 5 million is now one of Australia's longest.
 Sydney logged 177 new cases Tuesday, up from 171 Monday.

-In the US, the White House is considering mandating proof of vaccination for America's 4.2 million federal workers nationwide, including members of the military.
+In the United States, the White House is considering mandating proof of vaccination for America's 4.2 million federal workers nationwide, including members of the military.

 US President Joe Biden told a reporter: "That's under consideration right now."

 The White House is undergoing a policy review this week and will announce its decision after its conclusion.
-On Wednesday, White House staff will begin masking up again as the country sees a surge, especially in areas with a large number of unvaccinated individuals.
+On Wednesday, White House staff will begin masking up again as the country sees a surge, especially in areas with large numbers of unvaccinated individuals.

 In Japan, the governors of three prefectures neighboring Olympic host Tokyo will ask the federal government to declare states of emergency due to a surge in COVID-19 cases in the capital, a cabinet minister was quoted by Reuters as saying.